hkaspersen/VAMPIR/README.md

                 Type 'all' for including all reported genes.
                 Can partially match gene names, f. ex. 'qnr' will match all qnr genes identified.
                 Example: -c blaTEM,oqxAB,qnr

+        -y, --acquired_program=ACQUIRED_PROGRAM
+                Specify which program was used to run acquired gene analysis, aribaResfinder or dtuResfinder.

         -v VIR, --vir=VIR
                 Directory of ARIBA virulence reports.